 - The Temple, which is the Body of Christ

-Dinah Dye, the author of The Temple Revealed in Creation, and an expert on this topic, teaches that the number seven in Scripture strongly connects with the fulfillment of house-building.
+Dinah Dye, the author of The Temple Revealed in Creation, teaches that the number seven in Scripture strongly connects with house-building fulfillment.
 This revelation helps correlate the creation account with a less visible macrocosm of a temple structure to build a kingdom family.

 Thus the heavens and the earth, and all the host of them were finished.
 And on the seventh day, God ended His work which He had done, and He rested (took His seat upon the throne) on the seventh day from all His work which He had done.

 — Genesis 2:1-2.

 Notably, similar language applies to both creation and house- and tabernacle-building in the book of Proverbs.

 By wisdom a house is built, and by understanding it is established.
 And by knowledge, rooms are filled with all riches, precious and pleasant.